Passive Optical LAN Tutorial

 Fiber technology offers graceful migration from gigabit to 100 gigabits

-Fiber cabling is inherently more secure and reliable than copper
+Fiber cabling is more secure, reliable and has greater reach than copper

 Fiber, such as Single Mode Fiber, has no known bandwidth capacity limits